alexcarpenter/alexcarpenter-11ty/src/posts/2020-06-23-react-buttonhtmlattributes.md

 {{ components.video({
   url: '/assets/videos/react-html-button.mp4',
   ratio: '846/708',
-  caption: 'Button intelliSense example in Visual Studio Code',
+  caption: 'Button intelliSense example in Visual Studio Code' }) }}
-  backdrop: '#ddd'
-}) }}

 This method applies to other interactive elements like inputs as well.